Rchanyj/ea-game-blog-platform/README.md

 ## Assumptions
 - Field data sent from the front end will be in JSON format
+- For simplicity, all ids for the MVP will be integers of specific digit lengths.
+Features like encryption and the use of UUIDs will be in the Future Wish List :)

 ## Future wish list:
 - Implement a front end UI